 Not just any pasta, it is an ultimate recipe mashup of Classic Indian Butter Chicken and Italian pasta.
 It is creamy, spicy, no oven, one skillet sauce, satisfying and delicious.
 Think of this as eating butter chicken with pasta instead of the traditional naan or rice.

-Pasta dishes are one of our family favorite weeknight dinner recipes – mostly simple yet satisfying.
+Penne pasta dishes are our family favorite weeknight dinner recipes - mostly simple yet satisfying.